MaartenVdPloeg/DataScience-IoT-Project/README.md

 [Create an Adafruit IO account](https://io.adafruit.com/) and create the topics Humidity, Temperature and CO2.
 You will then be able to create a dashboard and utilise different visual tools to display the data that generated to the Temperature, Humidity and CO2 feeds.

-Following these steps and entering your Wifi-credentials, your Adafruit IO Username and KEY, will then leave you to upload the code.
-I hope you will enjoy this IoT-project.
+Following these steps and entering your Wifi-credentials, your Adafruit IO Username and KEY into the Arduino Code, will then leave you to upload the code to the ESP-8266.
+Ensure the correct COM-port is selected and you have selected the correct version of ESP-8266 according to the model you are using.
+(In my example I used the [NodeMCU ESP8266](https://components101.com/development-boards/nodemcu-esp8266-pinout-features-and-datasheet))  I hope you will enjoy this IoT-project.

 ![Project_FinalOverview](https://user-images.githubusercontent.com/103762292/163675866-3d02830c-4dc0-40b3-aee0-28cd898e5b0f.jpg)